 Students with Disabilities

 In the case of a student with a disability that significantly interferes with the student's ability to meet regular academic standards, suspension must be based on the student's failure to meet the requirements of the student's individualized education program (IEP).
 The determination of whether the disability substantially interferes with the student's ability to meet the requirements of the student's IEP must be made by the admission, review, and dismissal (ARD) committee.

-For the purposes of this provision, "student with a disability" means a student who is eligible for the District's special education program under Education Code 29.003(b).
+For the purposes of this provision, "student with a disability" means a student who is eligible for a district's special education program under Education Code 29.003(b).

 Education Code 33.081(e)

 Practice or Rehearsal